Caroline-Legrand/disaggMRC/README.md

 library(disaggMRC)
 ```

+Please note that the data used in the following were downloaded when the
+disaggMRC package was installed, but are not visible in the RStudio
+environment.

 ## 1.1.
 Parameter estimation of 4 MRC models

 In this part, we estimate the parameters of the 4 MRC models presented